Sport in Israel: Wrestling

 Seven Israeli wrestlers competed at the 2010 Senior European Championship in Baku.
 Four were Greco-Roman wrestlers while the others were freestyle.
 Gotsha Tzitziashvily competed at the Summer Olympics in Athens.
 He held the world championship title in the 84-kilogram weight class in 2003.

 Underwater sports

-Stand Up Paddle Boarding
+Stand up paddle boarding

-Stand Up Paddle boarding or SUP is becoming increasingly popular in Israel.
+Stand up paddle boarding is becoming increasingly popular in Israel.
 A very accessible lifestyle sport on flat water there are many expeditions available such as the '4 Seas in 4 days'.
 SUP Surfing is also very popular in Israel and it can offer some world class conditions.

 Maccabiah Games

 The Maccabiah Games are an international Jewish athletic event, similar to the Olympics, held every four years in Israel.
 The first games were held in 1932.

-Boycotts and violence against Israeli sportsmen
+Boycotts of Israel in sports

 Israeli athletes and teams are barred from some competitions.
 In addition, in many worldwide competitions, such as the Olympics, some Arab and Muslim competitors avoid competing against Israelis.
-Some countries even force their athletes not to compete against Israelis or in Israel.
+Some countries force their athletes not to compete against Israelis or in Israel.
 Mushir Salem Jawher, a Kenyan-born marathoner, lost his Bahraini citizenship after competing in the Kinneret Marathon in Israel.

+In light of the fatalities of 38,000 Palestinians due to Israel's assaults on Gaza, pro-Palestinian demonstrators urged the Paris 2024 International Olympic Committee to prohibit Israel's participation in the Olympics.
+Israeli athletes participating in the 2024 Paris Summer Olympics have encountered protests, death threats, and harassment as the events unfold amidst Israel's continuous military actions in Gaza and the worsening security conditions in the Middle East.
+French Interior Minister Gerald Darmanin stated that Israeli athletes are provided with round-the-clock security.
+Certain athletes, including Nurali Emomali from Tajikistan and Abderrahman Bouchita from Morocco, have declined to shake hands with Israel's Baruch Shamilov.